Enjoy an extraordinary experience on a protected natural site

 Located on a sandy point that juts out into the sea, Parc Nature de Pointe-aux-Outardes is set between two legendary rivers, the Manicouagan and the Outardes.

 Protecting a unique biodiversity, Parc Nature de Pointe-aux-Outardes includes nine distinct ecosystems, ranging from the boreal forest to sand flats and beaches as well as a peat bog, sand dunes, an alder forest and the second largest salt marsh in Québec.

 Relax and recharge your batteries surrounded by spectacular landscapes that are accessible to all via various activities, from unusual accommodations to a network of trails that form loops varying in length from 1 to 5 km (3 mi.).
 The trails are dotted with rest stops where you can take in the view and learn more about this must-see site.

 Nature lovers will appreciate the diversity of the flora and fauna found in the nature park.
 Enjoy a 2.5-km (1.5-mi.) guided walk during which you will learn about edible berries and the medicinal properties of local plants.

 Did you know that Parc Nature de Pointe-aux-Outardes is one of the top five best bird-watching sites in Québec?
 Over 255 species of birds have been observed in the park during migratory periods, so don’t forget your binoculars!

-Enjoy the enchanting bird garden where you can admire 300 plant species as well as a butterfly aviary set in a creative décor made of recycled materials.
+Enjoy the enchanting bird garden where you can admire 300 plant species in a creative décor made of recycled materials.